corda/corda/docs/source/generating-a-node.rst

         }
     }

+Additional properties can be also specified directly by the ``extraConfig`` property which defines a map of keys and values.
+The example config above uses ``extraConfig`` to set value of the ``jvmArgs`` property.
+See the extended example of :ref:`adding database configuration <testing_cordform_ref>`.

 Cordform parameter `drivers` of the `node` entry lists paths of the files to be copied to the `./drivers` subdirectory of the node.
 To copy the same file to all nodes `ext.drivers` can be defined in the top level and reused for each node via `drivers=ext.drivers``.